Label84/laravel-mailviewer/README.md

 ## Usage

-To preview the mails sent by your application visit: ``/admin/mailviewer``

-You can change the url in the config file.
+To preview the mails sent by your application visit: ``/admin/mailviewer``.
+You can change this url in the config file.

-To view the content of the mail you can click on the UUID (blue link).

 ### Filters